 In the April 2013 Request for Comment, the Participants requested information on how firms handle Primary Market Transactions.
 In response to the request, FIF, SIFMA and Thomson Reuters submitted comments explaining current industry practice with respect to Primary Market Transactions.
 154 Both SIFMA and FIF noted that broker-dealers generally maintain top account allocation information in book building systems that are separate from their systems for secondary market transactions and that differ across the industry, including the use of applications provided by third parties, in house systems and spreadsheets for small firms.
 155 The Participants also understand that the investment banking divisions of broker-dealers typically use different compliance systems than those used for secondary market transactions.
-156 The DAG also provided feedback 157 indicating that the impacted systems differ across the industry, given differing processes for Primary Market Transactions depending upon the structure of the deal, and that initial allocations are stored in book-building systems with varying levels of sophistication across the industry, including third-party systems, custom-built systems, and spreadsheets.
+156 The DAG also provided feedback157 indicating that the impacted systems differ across the industry, given differing processes for Primary Market Transactions depending upon the structure of the deal, and that initial allocations are stored in book-building systems with varying levels of sophistication across the industry, including third-party systems, custom-built systems, and spreadsheets.
 The Participants thus believe that capturing indications of interest and other information about top account allocations in an accurate and consistent manner across the industry would be challenging.

 By contrast, the Participants believe that it would be more feasible to gather information relating to sub-account allocations in Primary Market Transactions.
-The Participants understand that sub-account allocations are received in a manner and level of detail similar to allocations in secondary market transactions, 158 and that the same middle and back office systems that are used for the processing of sub-account allocations for secondary market transactions generally are also http://catnmsplan.com/industryFeedback/P284396 (systems used for primary market allocations differ from those used for secondary market transactions).
+The Participants understand that sub-account allocations are received in a manner and level of detail similar to allocations in secondary market transactions, 158 and that the same middle and back office systems that are used for the processing of sub-account allocations for secondary market transactions generally are also used for the sub-account allocations for Primary Market Transactions.
+159 Similarly, sub-account allocations for Primary Market Transactions generally are maintained in an electronic format that could be converted into a reportable format acceptable for the CAT System.
+Therefore, these systems could more easily report information about sub-account allocations to the Central Repository than systems containing information regarding top-account allocations.